coffee19850519/single_cell_spatial_image/README.md

       |__histological_segmentation/
             |__category_n.png
    ```
-*	-The folder 'RGB_images' stores generative visuals of tissue architectures from different embedding parameters.
+*	The folder 'RGB_images' stores generative visuals of tissue architectures from different embedding parameters.
-*	-The folder 'segmentation_map' stores visuals of predictive tissue architectures with top5 Moran's I.
+*	The folder 'segmentation_map' stores visuals of predictive tissue architectures with top5 Moran's I.
-*	-The file 'top5_MI_value.csv' records Moran's I value corresponding to the predictions.
+*	The file 'top5_MI_value.csv' records Moran's I value corresponding to the predictions.
-*	-The file 'category_n.png ' refers to the histological image segmentation results.
+*	The file 'category_n.png ' refers to the histological image segmentation results.
-*	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.
+*	This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.

 ## Built With